Areas of research: All of Ireland

 Special interests: Cos.
 Wicklow, Carlow & Kildare; Registry of Deeds

 Paul Gorry has had a lifelong interest in local and family history, dabbling in both by the age of ten.
-As a teenager he joined the Kildare Archaeological Society, and in 1980 he was a founder of the West Wicklow Historical Society, of which he served as Chairman in 1980-1981.
+As a teenager he joined the Kildare Archaeological Society, and in 1980 he was a founder of the West Wicklow Historical Society.
 He has been engaged in genealogical research on a professional basis since 1979.
 Paul began his career as a freelance researcher for the Genealogical Office (GO).
 In 1980, with his colleagues on the GO’s research panel he was a founder of Hibernian Research, the first independent Irish genealogical company.
 Since 1987 he has been researching entirely through the firm of Gorry Research.

 Back to Members